Pereida v. Wilkinson: United States Supreme Court

 On March 4, 2021, the Court issued its opinion in a 5–3 ruling affirming the Eighth Circuit's decision.
 Justice Neil Gorsuch wrote the majority opinion and was joined by Justices Brett Kavanaugh, Samuel Alito, Clarence Thomas, and Chief Justice John Roberts.
+The Court heard oral arguments from the parties on October 14, 2020.
+Prior to the oral arguments, Justice Ruth Bader Ginsburg had died, while her replacement, Justice Amy Coney Barrett, had not yet been confirmed.
+As such, Justice Barrett did not participate in the case.